nfauconn/get_next_line/README.md

 # Project: Get Next Line

 ## 🏁 Goal 🏁
-Developing a function that allows us to read a text file referenced by the file descriptor, one line at a time, through successive calls to this function.
+Developing a function that reads a text file referenced by the file descriptor, one line at a time, through successive calls to this function.

 ## 🚀 Usage 🚀